SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

   - Command-R+ by *Cohere* (via *OpenRouter*, but not working properly yet)
   - Some Open Source models, such as Open Hermes, also support tools but with a varying degree of reliability

 Please note that calling actions is currently only available when using *OpenAI*, *Mistral AI* or *OpenRouter* are used as GPT service providers.
+Especially the local "LLM Runtime" or also "GPT4All" do not support tools yet.

 ### Instructions